-In 2012, Brock, with the aid of his Media Matters researchers, published The Fox Effect: How Roger Ailes Turned a Network into a Propaganda Machine.
-The book begins with a potted and tendentious history of Fox News’s founder and president, Roger Ailes, much of it a rehash of media critic Michael Wolff’s earlier biography of Rupert Murdoch.
-As Brock and company tell it, Ailes is not only a rabid partisan but also a ruthless overlord, punishing anyone daring to defy his dictates.
-As evidence, the book cites the online gossip site Gawker, which once ran a story claiming that Ailes was having some of his employees followed.
-Ailes denied the allegations, but _Gawker’_s word is good enough for Brock, who muses that Ailes has used News Corporation’s “personal security to deal with a personal conflict.”
+In 2012 as well, Brock, with the aid of his Media Matters researchers, published The Fox Effect: How Roger Ailes Turned a Network into a Propaganda Machine.
+This book began with a potted and tendentious history of Fox News’ founder and president, Roger Ailes, much of it a rehash of media critic Michael Wolff’s earlier biography of Rupert Murdoch.
+According to Brock and company, Ailes was not only a rabid partisan but also a ruthless overlord, punishing anyone daring to defy his dictates.
+As evidence, the book cited the online gossip website Gawker, which had once run a story claiming that Ailes was having some of his employees followed.
+Ailes denied the allegations, but Gawker’s word was good enough for Brock, who mused that Ailes had used “personal security” from Murdoch’s News Corporation “to deal with a personal conflict.”

-Brock’s book gives much attention to the partisan statements of conservative commentators who appear on Fox News, which the author depicts as the leading “communications” and “mobilizing arm of the Republican Party.”
-A less excitable reading might be that Fox News is a center-right network whose programs feature conservatives and Republicans who express conservative and Republican views.
-It should also be noted in this connection that the network regularly features liberal and leftist commentators, including among many others Bob Beckel, Alan Colmes, Kirsten Powers, Geraldo Rivera, and Juan Williams.
+Brock’s book gave much attention to the partisan statements of conservative commentators who appeared on Fox News, which the author depicted as the chief “communications [arm]” and “mobilizing arm of the Republican Party.”
+A less excitable reading might have been that Fox News was a center-right network whose programs featured conservatives and Republicans who expressed conservative and Republican views.
+It should also be noted in this connection, that the network regularly featured liberal and leftist commentators, including, among many others, Bob Beckel, Alan Colmes, Kirsten Powers, Geraldo Rivera, and Juan Williams.

-Equally unconvincing is the book’s suggestion that during the Bush administration Fox News served as an uncritical public-relations arm for the president, and that its purpose was essentially to “cheerlead for George W. Bush.”
-To make that case, Brock relies on an unnamed “former Fox employee” who complains that “[w]e were a Stalin-esque mouthpiece” for President Bush.
-The claim, however, is demonstrably untrue.
-Throughout Bush’s two terms in office, Fox News programs and personalities criticized the administration’s policies on everything from civil liberties, to immigration, to hurricane disaster relief, to the environment, to its prosecution of the war on terror.
+Equally unconvincing was the book’s suggestion that during the George W. Bush administration, Fox News had served as an uncritical public-relations arm for the president, and that its purpose essentially had been to “cheerlead for George W. Bush.”
+To make that case, Brock relied on an unnamed “former Fox employee” who complained that “[w]e were a Stalin-esque mouthpiece” for President Bush.
+The claim, however, was demonstrably untrue.
+Throughout Bush’s two terms in office, Fox News programs and personalities commonly criticized the administration’s policies on everything from civil liberties, to immigration, to hurricane disaster relief, to the environment, to its prosecution of the war on terror.

 “[M]ultiple firearms used to protect the Media Matters founder were purchased with Brock’s blessing—and apparently with the group’s money….
 Brock, whose struggles with mental health have seen him hospitalized in the past, became increasingly concerned by late 2010 that he was being targeted by right-wing assassins….
 [B]y that time, Brock had armed his assistant—who had no permit to carry a concealed firearm—with a Glock handgun.
 According to an internal email exchange obtained by [The Daily Caller], the gun was purchased with cash in Maryland, likely to diminish the chances such a purchase would appear on the tax-exempt group’s books.
 Between Price-Morris’ early 2009 arrival and late 2010 departure from Media Matters, he also acquired a shotgun for Brock’s protection.
 Price-Morris was regularly armed when accompanying Brock on trips around the country, according to a source, and his firearm possession in Washington, DC constituted multiple felonies.”

-According to Stephen Halbrook, a DC-area attorney with more than 35 years of experience practicing gun law, Price-Morris, for the offense of carrying a fully-loaded Glock in Washington, DC without a permit, “could be looking at some substantial prison time because if we use the low-end felony sentence of five years, you could get five years for the non-registration, five for the carrying, and then [more for] the second offenses of the magazine being over 10 rounds and then the cartridges.”
+Stephen Halbrook, a D.C.-area attorney with more than 35 years of experience practicing gun law, stated that Price-Morris — for the offense of carrying a fully-loaded Glock in the District of Columbia without a permit — “could be looking at some substantial prison time because if we use the low-end felony sentence of five years, you could get five years for the non-registration, five for the carrying, and then [more for] the second offenses of the magazine being over 10 rounds and then the cartridges.”
 Halbrook also said that Brock could be charged as “a conspirator, or maybe an aider or abettor of a crime.”

-In November 2013, Brock launched Correct the Record, a rapid-response organization devoted to discrediting criticisms aimed against Hillary Clinton.
-CTR’s staff—consisting of 18 people as of September 2014—works round-the-clock in the offices of American Bridge 21st Century.
+In November 2013, Brock launched Correct The Record, a rapid-response organization devoted to discrediting criticisms aimed against Hillary Clinton.
+At that time, CTR’s staff—consisting of 18 people as of September 2014—worked round-the-clock in the offices of American Bridge 21st Century.

 In 2015 Brock purchased Blue Nation Review (BNR), a pro-Democrat website promoting left-wing agendas by means of news articles, personal essays, investigative reports, videos, and graphics.
 Founded in 2014, BNR was particularly effusive in its praise of Hillary Clinton, as evidenced by an August 2016 piece titled “Hillary Clinton Is One of the Most Ethical (and Most Lied About) Political Leaders in America.”
-Brock’s plan was to develop BNR into a somewhat different kind of progressive media outlet – i.e., one that spoke directly to grass roots Americans, who were, in Brock’s estimation, “avidly and unabashedly pro-Hillary.”
-In September 2016 Brock rebranded BNR as Shareblue.
-Its mission would be to supplement the pro-Democrat efforts of his other enterprises, namely American Bridge 21st Century, Media Matters for America, and Correct The Record.
+Brock’s plan was to develop BNR into a progressive media outlet that would speak directly to grassroots Americans, who were, in Brock’s estimation, “avidly and unabashedly pro-Hillary.”
+In September 2016 Brock rebranded BNR as “Shareblue,” whose mission would be to supplement the pro-Democrat efforts of his other enterprises — namely American Bridge 21st Century, Media Matters for America, and Correct The Record.
 To achieve this goal, Brock decided to bring his own people aboard; thus he terminated most of BNR’s existing staff by December 1, 2016.